The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 A tourist hostel was standing here until the regime change, now we can find only a weed covered rubble-pile on the clearing, these are the remains of the house.
 Its destination is similar to the already visited houses on the Nagy-szénás and Zsíros-hegy mountains: it wasn't able survive the socialistic era of Hungary!
 There is no panorama from the clearing, only from the summit of the mountain.
 We can take a short detour from the route of the Blue Trail to the stony top of Nagy-Kevély on the path of the trail marks.
 We can reach the summit after a quarter hour long climb, but the panorama opening from the rocky top will compensate our effort!

 The route of the Blue Trail descends very steeply from the col on the northern side of the Nagy-Kevély and reaches a dirt road leading at the foot of the mountain after a quarter hour.
 We turn onto it and walk towards the wide Csobánkai-nyereg (Col of Csobánka).
 We get to the crossing asphalt road on the lowest point of the col in twenty minutes (Csobánkai-nyereg, országút).
 We cross the asphalt road leading to Csobánka village and continue the walk on the wide, only mildly rising well-trodden dirt road.
 If we turn right, we can see the wide panorama of Csobánka village and the surrounding hills.
-Later we leave the wide fields of and enter the forest again.
+Later we leave the wide fields of the col and enter the forest again.